ZzzTD/Bit-depth_conversion/README.md

 ### Update log

-5/5/2024: Added related codes.
+9/11/2024: Added related codes.

-### RRCGAN Train and Test
+### Train and Test

-- Train the RRCGAN model:
+- Train the model:
 ```bash
 python train.py --dataroot XXX --name XXX
 ```

-- Test the RRCGAN model:
+- Test the model:
 ```bash
 python test.py --dataroot XXX --name XXX
 ```

 ### Datesets
-All the data mentioned in the article has been uploaded to Baidu Cloud, link is:https://pan.baidu.com/s/1C45OYUsjJ4kO7GIkqCQSOQ(r64k)
+All the data mentioned in the article has been uploaded to Baidu Cloud, link is:https://pan.baidu.com/s/1NVu1yWH7cnFf56iHuakJZw(cmbn)

 ### Acknowledgments
 Our code is developed based on [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation)